 Metadata known to control software can indicate whether operations are implemented at all (except start, which must be implemented).
 See the ControlOperations attribute below.

-The operations are:
+While the AMR defines all the control operations, there are several specific aspects of the control operations that are specific to the HDL Authoring Model as implemented by the WCI.
+These are:

-(Implicit) Reset via the WCI’s Mreset_n signal
+(Implicit) Instantiation (in the AMR) is Reset via the WCI’s Mreset_n signal

 After loading or unsuccessful release, a hard reset to known state

 Infrastructure/control system automatically asserts reset upon loading

 Worker must be ready to accept Initialize operation after reset is deasserted

 Worker can count on reset being asserted for 16 cycles, per OCP

 If there is any possibility that 16 cycles are not enough, use initialize to perform initializations that take more time.

 WCI Reset has special meaning for other interfaces.
 It is described in section 2.9 on Reset Propagation and Behavior.

 Workers must be reusable via a reset assertion multiple times after a bitstream load.

 Initialize

 Needed when additional initialization is required that is not done during reset.

 Allows worker to perform initial work not under reset, to achieve a known ready-to-run state

 Appropriate place for worker to perform runtime initialization (e.g. programmatic initialization of a LUT).

-Worker can internally set initial/default values of properties (if not done via Reset)Worker can’t do one-time work based on software-configured properties.
-They are not valid yet since control software has not set them yet.
-Control software will not perform property access until Initialize completes.Start:
+Worker can internally set initial/default values of properties (if not done via Reset)

-Transition to operational - to doing the real work based on property values and data (at data interfaces).Must do any one-time initializations that depend on software-configured property values, since Initialize cannot do this (properties are not set yet).Starting operation is based on property values set after Initialize completesStop
+Start

+For WCI, and the HDL authoring model, all workers must implement the start control operation.

+No OCP commands on data interfaces are allowed before this operation.
+Thus data interface slaves (see WSI below) must assert OCP SThreadBusy upon reset and not deassert it until start.
+Masters (see WSI or WMI below) must not issue commands until start.

+Stop

-Make the worker inactive/paused/suspended, such that it can be resumed (via Start); maintain resources/state/properties for examination.When this operation is complete, data interfaces are “between messages”.
+When this operation is complete, data interfaces are “between messages”.
 This is a “graceful” suspension, not an immediate destructive stop or abort.

 Worker is suspended, data interfaces can be reset by connected workers (if implementation is capable of it)

 Release

-Can be no-op if all un-initialization must be done under Reset: it returns failure in this case.Shut down/abort operations, discard any state (state is now undefined)If release fails, worker is unusable until reset.
+Can be no-op if all un-initialization must be done under Reset: it returns failure in this case.

+If release fails, worker is unusable until reset.

-May be called after any operation, but not immediately after deassertion of reset.BeforeQuery
+May be called after any operation, but not immediately after deassertion of reset.

-After Initialize, Start, or Stop, informs worker that a group of related property queries (configuration reads) will be made and their values should be consistent.Used to enable coherent access to multiple property values.Only necessary when property values depend on each other and need to be properly updated to be meaningful/correct.AfterConfig

-After Initialize, Start, or Stop, informs worker that a group of related property changes have been made.Informs worker that changes to a set of interrelated property values can be processed.Test

-After Initialize, used to run component-specific built-in tests, parameterized by current configuration property settings.In a given system or application, the overall system built-in-test can be easily parameterized for each worker by specifying the configuration property settings prior to running "test", and the expected configuration property settings after running "test".Simple workers that have no tests can indicate it in metadata.Simple workers can be very simple for control operations
+Simple workers can be very simple for control operations

 For the simplest workers, only the Start operation is mandatory.
 The implications are: